jmf-nyu/miap_diglit/docs/wget.md

 The `-b` flag downloads in the background, further commands can be inputted even if the file(s) have not been fully downloaded yet.

 ### `-i`
-Allows the urls to be extracted from an external file such as a .txt file, however each url must be line-delineated.
+Allows the urls to be extracted from an external file such as a .txt file, however each URL must be line-delineated.

 ## Output
 The `wget` command has a variety of error codes that can be outputted to a text file if used with `O`.
 These include: